-Return to: Wisconsin-Department-of-Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE_Alert@dot.wi.gov certify that I have utilized comprehensive good faith efforts to solicit and utilize DBE firms to meet the DBE participation requirements of his contract proposal, as demonstrated by my responses and as specified in Additional Special Provision 3 (ASP-3). l-certify-that-the-information-given-in-the-Documentation-of-Good- d·Faith·Efforts-is-true-and-correct-to-the-best-of-my-knowledge-and-belief.·· l-further-understand-that-any-willful-falsification, fraudulent-state involve-debarment-and/or-prosecution-under-applicable-state-(Tr ement, or misrepresentation will result in appropriate sanctions, which may 'rans 504) and Federal laws.
-(Bidder/Authorized Representative Signature)
+Return to: Wisconsin-Department-of-Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE_Alert@dot.wi.gov

-(Print-Name) (Title)
+-certify-that-I-have-utilized-comprehensive-good-faith-efforts-to-solicit-and-utilize-DBE-firms-to-meet-the-DBE-participation-requirements-of his-contract-proposal, as-demonstrated-by-my-responses-and-as-specified-in-Additional-Special-Provision-3-(ASP-3). l-certify-that-the-information-given-in-the-Documentation-of-Good- d·Faith·Efforts-is-true-and-correct-to-the-best-of-my-knowledge-and-belief.·· l-further-understand-that-any-willful-falsification, fraudulent-state involve-debarment-and/or-prosecution-under-applicable-state-(Tr l-further-understand-that-any-willful-falsification,-fraudulent-statement,-or-misrepresentation-will-result-in-appropriate-sanctions,-which-may involve-debarment-and/or-prosecution-under-applicable-state-(Trans-504)-and-Federal-laws.
+(Bidder/Authorized Representative Signature) (Print-Name) (Title)